codewithdary/custom-artisan-commands/README.md

 ## Database <br>

-Make sure that you have setup your database credentials correctly since we’re going to pull in data from the database <br>
+Make sure that you have setup your database credentials correctly in the ```.env``` file since we’re going to pull in data from the database <br>
 ```
 mysql;
 create database [DATABASE NAME];